Researchers at the Texas A&M University School of Medicine and School of Veterinary Medicine and…

 Other than regular screenings, you can make additional changes to help reduce your risk of developing colorectal cancer.
 McKnight recommends you exercise for at least 30 minutes, five days a week to help you maintain a healthy weight, which lowers your risk.
 He also recommends you try to consume more fiber through vegetables, fruit and whole grains, while limiting your intake of processed meats and alcohol.

 “Colorectal cancer can largely be prevented by maintaining a healthy lifestyle and having preventive screenings,” McKnight said.
-“In fact, the Centers for Disease Control and Prevention reports that deaths from colorectal cancer could be reduced by 60 percent if everyone age 50 and over had regular screening tests.”
+“In fact, research has shown that deaths from colorectal cancer can be reduced by as much as 60 percent with regular colonoscopy.”

-That’s why efforts like the Texas C-STEP, run by Texas A&M Health Science Center, are so integral.
-The program, supported by CPRIT, provides financial assistance for colonoscopies to uninsured or underinsured residents in 17 central Texas counties.
+That’s why efforts like the Texas C-STEP, run by Texas A&M Health, are so integral.
+The program, supported by CPRIT, provides financial assistance for colonoscopies or FIT testing to uninsured or underinsured residents in 17 central and five eastern Texas counties.
 For more information, visit the Texas C-STEP website.